cmdcolin/ammunition/README.md

 ### Russian connection

-I believe the story of Trump's Putin/Russian connection which has emerged since Trump was elected is dubious and perhaps a manufactured news item which is largely irrelevant.
-It would seem that the connection normalizes USA-Russian relations and also normalizes widespread hacking (which is troublesome as large scale computer hacking is affecting more and more people, e.g. the 1,000,000,000 account Yahoo! leak)
+I believe the story of Trump's Putin/Russian connection which has emerged since Trump was elected is dubious

-### Conflicts of interest

-N/A
+It seems to be just a way for people to get angry about something

+Russia has terrible US relations especially in wartorn places like syria and it seems like a no-diplomacy relation with Russia is a bad deal

+Nevertheless, every time news leaks that a council member has met with Russian authorities it causes uproar

+It is indeed problematic that they are doing this under purjury, Jeff Sessions for example lied on this

+It would seem that the connection normalizes USA-Russian relations and also normalizes widespread hacking

 ## Character